 Interest Rates and Fees

-This card offers a zero percent APR introductory rate for the first 12 months, with a rate of 15.99% - 19.99% (Variable) (depending on your credit score) after that.
+This card offers a 0% APR introductory rate for the first 12 months on balance transfers initiated within the first 45 days of card membership, with a rate of 15.99% - 19.99% (Variable) (depending on your credit score) after that.

 With an $89 annual fee (waived for the first year) and fees for balance transfers and cash advances, the Barclaycard Arrival World MasterCard can be a bit expensive.
 But if you spend enough on it, your rewards will easily outweigh the associated fees.